Calories have a bad reputation these days. But you can win the calorie counting game if you keep a few simple tips in mind.

 We’re all pretty good at losing weight for events.
 Weddings, school reunions, summer trips.

-I’ve never had an interest in attending a high school reunion, but I can guarantee you if I did plan to go to my 45th, which is coming up in a couple of years (sigh…), I’d want to be as hot as a 66-year-old could be (that’s how old I’ll be then)!
+I’ve never had an interest in attending a high school reunion, but I can guarantee you if I did plan to go to my 45th, which is coming up soon (sigh…), I’d want to be as hot as a 66-year-old could be (that’s how old I’ll be then)!

 If I could channel either Christy Brinkley or Christine Baranski, you’re damn straight I’d be workin’ out to the best of my ability.